 Was-It Number Five: Was it the depression you faced when you quit believing?

 This one is almost funny.
 I have battled depression most of my adult life — from my early 20s.
 Thus, depression was the dark passenger of my life from the time I pastored my first church until today.
 The difference back then is that I buried my depression under a mountain of lies, prayers, and Bible verses.
 After I left Christianity, I sought out a secular psychologist to talk to.
-It was only then that I began to unwind the complexities of my life.
+It was only then that I began to unwind the complexities and traumas of my life.
 I still battle depression today.
 It ain’t going away.
 My mental health goal is to keep from falling into the rabbit hole and having suicidal thoughts.
 Sometimes, I fail.

 Was-It Number Six: Was it your wife — a pastor’s child — having to choose between you and her faith?